Summer is road-trip season, so we're taking a culinary tour of America. But

 because Portland is a city of immigrants from other states, we don't have

 to leave town to do it.
 We're traveling to 50 Portland restaurants to try

-fried catfish from Mississippi, which joined the union on December 10, 1817.
+the almighty Italian beef from Illinois, which joined the union on December 3, 1818.

 Click on the map to see each state's distinctive food and where to get it in Portland.